-Each year, the dance residency, which began in the 2018-19 school year, serves both 7th and 8th graders once per week for 16 weeks.
-Taught by Ailey Arts in Education Teaching Artists, Aaron Thomas and Akira Armstrong.
-Students take pride in the chance to share what they’ve learned over the course of the dance residency in a culminating performance and celebrate their achievements with their classmates, families and school community.
+Students take pride in the opportunity to share what they’ve learned over the course of their dance residency with culminating performances at which they celebrate their achievements with their classmates, families and school community.